CSA-FEDERATE/Proposed-BuildingBlocks/BB-SC/2b-MWLayer/Communication/BB_Eclipse_eCAL.md

 ## Rationale
 <!-- Explanation why we need the BB; what problem want to be solved -->
+eCAL solves the problem of efficient, high-performance data exchange between distributed software components in automotive and robotics applications.
+It achieves 1–20 GB/s throughput (depending on payload) by automatically selecting the best transport (shared memory for local, UDP/TCP for network).
+Its brokerless, zero-configuration architecture simplifies deployment, while built-in tools for recording (HDF5), replay, and monitoring enable efficient development and testing workflows without additional infrastructure.

 ## Governance Applicable S-BB(s)
 <!-- Reference to e.g. UN/EU CRA Cyber Resilience Act; UNECE 156 - Software update and software update management system